urania-dev/snapp/README.md

 - Run for development: `npm run dev`.
 - Run for production: `npm run build` then `node -r dotenv/config build`.

+## Admin credentials

+By default the app will not create any admin user, you should setup your own by signin up on the front-end.
+First user registered get marked as Admin.

+Also you can set up variables to create admin if not already existing by the same username at platform launch.

+- `ADMIN_USERNAME=admin`
+- `ADMIN_EMAIL=admin@snapp.li`
+- `ADMIN_PASSWORD=password`

 ## Docker Install

 ```bash